gvwilson/sensibleadventures/nardica/nardica.md

 in the machine wars,
 but once the bots were defeated, they had turned on their allies.
-"Este mundo é deus!" they screamed in books and movies and sims.
+"Este mundo é de deus!" they screamed in books and movies and sims.
 "This world is God's!"
 The earth's self-appointed defenders would sacrifice everything